Part 1 Understanding Chords

 Part 3 Using Video Chord Charts

-1 Learn the G major chord.
+1. Learn the G major chord.
 Place your ring finger on the third fret of the top string.
-Place your middle finger on the second fret of the fifth string, and your little finger on the third fret of the first string.
-Strum all the strings to play the chord.
-If you want, you can also press down on the third fret of the second string—this is not necessary, but it can enrich the tone of the chord.
+Place your middle finger on the second fret of the fifth string and your pinky finger on the third fret of the first string.
+Pluck all the strings at the same time to play a chord.
+If you want, you can also press the third fret of the second string—it's not necessary, but it makes the chord richer.

 • --3--